ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Then, the Group Manager replies to the joining node, providing the updated security parameters and keying material necessary to participate in the group communication.
 This success Join Response is formatted as defined in {{Section 4.3.1 of RFC9594}}, with the following additions:

-* The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", which is defined in {{ssec-iana-groupcomm-keys-registry}} of this document.
+* The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", which is registered in {{ssec-iana-groupcomm-keys-registry}} of this document (REQ18).

 * The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

-   This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this document and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of RFC9203}}.
+   This parameter has as value a Group_OSCORE_Input_Material object (REQ17), which is defined in this document and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of RFC9203}}.
 In particular, it contains the additional parameters 'group_senderId', 'cred_fmt', 'gp_enc_alg', 'sign_alg', 'sign_params', 'ecdh_alg', and 'ecdh_params', which are defined in {{ssec-iana-security-context-parameter-registry}} of this document.

    More specifically, the 'key' parameter is composed as follows.